H.R. 6472: Territorial Student Access to Higher Education Act

 Public colleges and universities

-They would need to change tuition classification policies and ensure eligible territorial students are billed at in-state rates.
+They would need to update residency and tuition classification systems so eligible territory students are billed at in-state rates.

 State higher education systems